komsan-k/SCI-104-PhysicII-quantum-computation/Course-grading/README.md

 # ⚛️ Quantum Computation Course Evaluation Overview

-This document outlines the **grading structure** and **evaluation components** for the *Quantum Computation and Simulation* course, combining hands-on lab experience with foundational online learning through Coursera.
+This document presents the **evaluation framework** for the course *Quantum Computation and Simulation*, designed to develop both **practical programming proficiency** and **theoretical understanding** of quantum systems.
+The course integrates **laboratory-based learning using Qiskit in Google Colab** with a **structured online module via Coursera** to ensure comprehensive exposure to the principles and applications of quantum computing.

 ---